 The EVIS X1 endoscopy system is not designed for cardiac applications.
 Other combinations of equipment may cause ventricular fibrillation or seriously affect the cardiac function of the patient.
-Improper use of endoscopes may result in patient injury, bleeding, and/or perforation.
+Improper use of endoscopes may result in patient injury, infection, bleeding, and/or perforation.
 Complete indications, contraindications, warnings, and cautions are available in the Instructions for Use (IFU).

 This site is published by Olympus America Inc., which is solely responsible for its contents and is intended for U.S. audiences only.
 Not all products are available for sale in all markets.